SAP-samples/btp-terraform-samples/in-development/mission_3774_sap_task_center/README.md

 ## Overview

-This sample shows how to setup your SAP BTP account for the Discovery Center Mission - [Keep the Core Clean Using SAP Build Apps with SAP S/4HANA](https://discovery-center.cloud.sap/index.html#/missiondetail/3774/)
+This sample shows how to setup your SAP BTP account for the Discovery Center Mission - [Establish a Central Inbox with SAP Task Center](https://discovery-center.cloud.sap/index.html#/missiondetail/3774/)

 ## Content of setup